bywatersolutions/koha-plugin-edifact-enhanced/README.md

 This section lets you set the suffix for the Order messages you will transmit to your vendor.

+### Invoice file

+This section lets you set the suffix for the Invoices messages Koha will look for from the vendor.

 ### LIN values

 Each order line in Koha generates an LIN segment in an Edifact Order message.